CCBDA-UPC/Cloud-Computing-QuickStart/Python-Quick-Start.md

 ## Warming up: Running your first Python program

 Using the “random” library, we have written some code that generates a random number between 1 and 20.
-Then let the player guess the number drawn, replying if the user's introduced number is above or below.
+Then let the player guess the number drawn, replying if the user is introduced number is above or below.
 The game ends when the number is correctly guessed.

 ```
 import random